austral/austral.github.io/spec/rationale-error-handling.md

    values through the FFI boundary.
 Rust libraries that export Rust code through the FFI use `catch_unwind` to do this.

-There are, however, significant downsides:
+There are, however, significant downsides to exception handling:

 1. **Complexity**.
 Exceptions are among the most complex language features.
 This complexity is reflected in the semantics, which makes the language harder to